Menu

 • Priority-Based Budgeting

-• Delivering Projects with Predictable Results using Digital Rehearsals
+• Delivering Projects with Predictable Results using 5D+ models for Digital Rehearsals

 • The Art of Implementation: What’s required for successful implementation? (plan, do, repeat!)

-• Stories of Overcoming Obstacles and Achieving Major Milestones
+• Stories of Overcoming Obstacles and Achieving Major Milestone

 • Multi-Owner project successes (and what was their collaboration organization/processes/platform like?)

-• Multi-Modal Infrastructure – Project Synchronicity… collaborating with concurrent projects’ stakeholders on complex projects
+• Multi-Modal Infrastructure – Project Synchronicity… collaborating stakeholders with concurrent and complex projects

-• Technology trends that will help all mega Capital Programs collaborate for successful delivery of multi-owner/stakeholder and partnership endeavors.
+• Technology trends that will help all mega Capital Program owners collaborate for successful delivery of multi-owner/stakeholder and partnership endeavors.

 • Architecting the next generation of Public Infrastructure to meet accelerating needs with less resources.